contentstack/marketplace-table-app/README.md

 For local development with Contentstack:

-1. Use Contentstack's local development tools
-2. npm install
+1. npm install
-3. Run `npm start` for development server
+2. Run `npm start` for development server

 ## 🤝 Contributing